nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/objects_deploy/objects_deploy.md

     ![](images/buckets_05.png)

 13. **Do not** click on the Create Object Store button.
-The HPOC doesn\'t have enough resources to be able to host another Objects Store.
+The HPOC doesn't have enough resources to be able to host another Objects Store.

 ## Takeaways